2 convicted of defamation in blow to China’s #MeToo movement

-TAIPEI, Taiwan (AP) — In a potential blow to the #MeToo movement in China, a young man and woman were convicted of defaming a prominent Chinese journalist for publishing an account accusing him of sexual misconduct.
+TAIPEI, Taiwan (AP) — In a potential blow to the #MeToo movement in China, two former journalists were convicted of defaming a third journalist by publishing an account accusing him of sexual misconduct.

-A court in the eastern city of Hangzhou ruled Tuesday that the evidence provided by former journalists Zou Sicong and He Qian against Deng Fei was “not enough to allow someone to firmly believe without any hesitation that what was described truly happened.”
+A court in the eastern city of Hangzhou ruled Tuesday that the evidence provided by Zou Sicong and He Qian against prominent journalist Deng Fei was “not enough to allow someone to firmly believe without any hesitation that what was described truly happened.”

 He said that at the time, she was a 21-year-old intern at a news magazine where Deng was chief reporter.

-The article came amid a swell of allegations as young women across China went public with their stories of sexual assault and misconduct as part of the global #MeToo movement.
+The article came amid a swell of allegations as young women across China went public with stories of sexual assault and misconduct as part of the global #MeToo movement.

-However, the movement has had difficulty gaining traction in China, where politics, the arts and the business world remain overwhelmingly male-dominated.
-Accusations brought both publicly and anonymously against a few dozen men in industries ranging from media to academia have sparked a backlash, and since 2018, at least six men have brought defamation suits against either their accuser or the person that helped publicize the accusation.
+However, the movement has had difficulty gaining traction in China, where politics, arts and the business world remain overwhelmingly male-dominated.
+Accusations brought both publicly and anonymously against a few dozen men in industries ranging from media to academia have sparked a backlash, and since 2018, at least six men have brought defamation suits against either their accusers or people who helped publicize the accusations.

-Deng denied the accusation, writing on his Wechat microblog that he had “never done anything this stupid or this bad.”
+Deng denied the allegation, writing on his Wechat microblog that he had “never done anything this stupid or this bad.”
 He petitioned successfully to keep details of the case out of the public record to protect the privacy of third parties who might be mentioned.

 “I did not even get a chance to find the relevant evidence to prove my innocence, and further, given it’s been 10 years, I don’t even remember this person who said herself that she has only seen me once,” Deng wrote.